pierre-rouleau/usrhome/readme.rst

 ================================== ================================================================
 ``cls``                            Shortcut for ``clear``; clear the content of the shell window.
+``md``                             Shortcut for ``mkdir`` ``mdd DIPATH``                     A mkdir followed by cd.
+If DIRPATH has '/', then create
+                                   intermediate directories as required and print them on stdout.
-``md``                             Shortcut for ``mkdir`` ``p3``                             Shortcut for ``python3``
+``p3``                             Shortcut for ``python3``
 ================================== ================================================================